-Quick Overview for Starting Grant Call 2022

-Important Documents and Useful Links 4

-Ethics and Security

-Evaluating Scientific Excellence: Questions that Starting Grant Reviewers Need to Answer

-The Evaluation Process - Generalists and Specialists

-Which panel?

-Indicative Evaluation Schedule for the Starting Grant Call 2022

-Considerations and Tips for a Convincing ERC Starting Grant Proposal10

-Structure

-B1 - Extended Synopsis

-B2 - Scientific Proposal

-Further Suggestions with Relevance both for B1 + B2 12

-The Proposal Abstract

-Remarks on CV and Track Record14

-Curriculum Vitae (B1, Section b, max.
-2 pages)14

-Early Achievements Track-Record (B1, Section c, max.
-2 pages)

-Ressources16

-Online Submission Form Section 3: Budget Table + Text

-Budget Table - Remarks on Specific Cost Categories16
+uick Overview for Consolidator Grant Call 2022 Important Documents and Useful Links 4 thics and Security Evaluating Scientific Excellence: Questions that CoG Reviewers Need to Answer 7 The Evaluation Process - Generalists and Specialists 8 Which panel?
+8 Indicative Evaluation Schedule for the Consolidator Grant Call 2022 9 Considerations for a Convincing ERC Consolidator Grant Proposal 10 Structure 10 B1 - Extended Synopsis 10 B2 - Scientific Proposal 11 Further Suggestions with Relevance both for B1 + B2 12 The Proposal Abstract 13 Specific Remarks on CV, Track Record and Resources 14 Curriculum Vitae (B1, Section b, max.
+2 pages) 14 Early Achievements Track-Record (B1, Section c, max.
+2 pages) 14 Resources (Online Submission Form Section 3: Budget Table + Text) 15 Budget Table - Remarks on Specific Cost Categories 15

-Quick Overview for Starting Grant Call 2022
+Quick Overview for Consolidator Grant Call 2022

-Deadline: Jan 13, 2022 17:00 CET
+Deadline: March 17, 2022 17:00 CET

-- Reference date for the "Starter" and "Consolidator" eligibility window: January 1st, 2022. - MD/PhD-equivalency: M.D. + clinical training alone does not render a M.D. degree a PhDequivalent; a proof of an appointment that requires doctoral equivalency is necessary in addition. - Clinical training can lead to a prolongation of the eligibility time window of up to 4 years maximum. - Waiting time for resubmission of ERC proposals that failed in step 1 of the evaluation: 1 year for proposals evaluated as category B, 2 years for category C proposals, except for the Synergy Gran Call (most likely).
-Proposals that proceed to step 2 but are not funded can most probably be resubmitted "immediately" to ERC calls of Work programme 2023. - The previous section c) resources of part B2 is part of the online submission form (section 3, max 2 pages/8000 characters in total).
-Part B2 is limited to 14 pages. - Additional funding of up to 1 Mio EUR possible in exceptional, defined circumstances. - A brief explanation on COVID-19 impact to scientific productivity can be included in the CV. - Literature references do not count towards page limits (B1+B2). - Track Record: Presentation of up to 5 publications, Journal Impact factors should not be indicated anymore in the Track Record. - Dedicated textbox to explain cross-panel/cross-domain nature of proposal only to be used if a second panel is selected (on cover page of B1). - Mandatory Funding ID annex to indicate ongoing, submitted and previous grants. - Request for exclusion of up to three reviewers is possible without justification. - Open Access for peer-reviewed publications is mandatory (without embargo period); related costs can be charged to the project. - Provisions on research data sharing apply also for ERC grants.
-Therefore, a Data Management Plan (DMP) is a mandatory deliverable of the ERC grant (6 months after project start). - Ethical issues table and Security issues table need to be completed online. - Minimum 50% of the Pl's total working time needs to be committed to the ERC project, and Pls need to spend minimum 50% of their total working time in Europe or a Horizon Europe-Associated Country, even if their salary is not charged to the project. - ---- Written consent by all participants named in the proposal needs to be documented, e.g. by an email dated before the call deadline (not to be submitted with the application).
+- Reference date for the "Starter" and "Consolidator" eligibility window: January 1st, 2022 - Waiting time for resubmission of ERC proposals that failed in step 1 of the evaluation: 1 year for proposals evaluated as category B, 2 years for category C proposals (most likely).
+Proposals that proceed to step 2 but are not funded can most likely be resubmitted "immediately" (to ERC calls of Work programme 2023) - ERC panel structure has been revised - The previous section c) resources of part B2 is now part of the online submission form (section 3, max 2 pages/8000 characters in total).
+Part B2 is limited to 14 pages - Additional funding of up to 1 Mio EUR is possible in exceptional, defined circumstances - Literature references do not count towards page limits (B1+B2) - Track Record: Presentation of up to 10 publications; Journal Impact factors should not be indicated anymore in the Track Record. - MD/PhD-equivalency: M.D. + clinical training alone does not render a M.D. degree a PhD-equivalent; a proof of an appointment that requires doctoral equivalency is necessary in addition - Clinical training can lead to a prolongation of the "eligibility time window" of up to 4 years maximum - Dedicated textbox to explain cross-panel/cross-domain nature of proposal only to be used if a second panel is selected (on cover page of B1) - Mandatory Funding ID annex to indicate ongoing, submitted and previous grants - Request for exclusion of up to three reviewers possible without justification - Open Access for peer-reviewed publications is mandatory (immediate, without any embargo); related costs can be charged to the project - Provisions on research data sharing apply also for ERC grants, as set out in the Model Grant Agreement used for ERC action.
+Therefore, a Data Management Plan (DMP) is a mandatory deliverable of the ERC grant (6 months after project start) - Ethical issues table and Security issues table need to be completed online - Minimum 40% of the PIs total working time needs to be committed to the ERC project, and the PI needs to spend minimum 50% of his/her total working time in Europe or a Horizon Europe-Associated Country, even if the salary of the PI is not charged to the project - Written consent by all participants named in the proposal needs to be documented, e.g. by an email dated before the call deadline (not to be submitted with the application)